- Requesting the deposit of the grant

-The report has to be submitted within a year of the last grant deposit date.
-For example, if you receive the only or last installment of the grant in your account in June 2020, the awarding Central Fund or regional fund will expect your report at the latest by June 2021.
+The report has to be submitted within a year of the final grant deposit date.
+For example, if you receive the only or final instalment of the grant in your account in June 2020, the awarding Central Fund or regional fund will expect your report at the latest by June 2021.

 I forgot to submit the report on time - what should I do?

-Compile and submit the report on the Online services for grantees as soon as possible or contact the awarding Central Fund or regional fund to clear the matter.
+Compile and submit the report on the Online Service for Grantees as soon as possible or contact the awarding Central Fund or regional fund to clear the matter.
 An unreported grant that has expired prevents the awarding of a new grant, but even a late report will remedy the situation.

 How do I report a multi-year grant?

-Only the final year of a multi-year grant is reported in the Online Services for Grantees.
-The earlier grant years are reported (interim) together with writing a continuation application (See below: Multi-year grants)
+Only the final year of a multi-year grant is reported in the Online Service for Grantees.
+The earlier grant years are reported (interim) when submitting a continuation application (See below: Multi-year grants)

-Do I have to pay tax for the grant?
+Do I have to pay taxes for the grant?

-A grant is, under certain prerequisites, exempt from tax up to the amount of the annual Finnish Government artists’ grant.
+A grant is, under certain prerequisites, exempt from taxes up to the amount of the annual Finnish Government artists’ grant.
 Refer to Guidelines for grantees and www.vero.fi for more information.

-I have received the first year of a three-year grant.
+I have been awarded the first year of a three-year grant.
 When and how should I apply for funding for the second year?

-If the grant has been awarded to you from the Central Fund, you may submit an application in the Online Application Service a few months before the start of the second year of the grant.
+If the grant has been awarded to you in the October round of applications from the Central Fund, you may submit an application in the Online Application Service a few months before the start of the second year of the grant.
 The Online Service includes a separate continuation application for this purpose.

-If the grant has been awarded to you from a regional fund, you may apply for the second-year grant during the regional fund January application period.
+If the grant has been awarded to you in the January round of applications from a regional fund, you may apply for the second-year grant during the regional fund January round.